Flock Spoilers: Our 5 Faves! October 7, 2016 722 Comments

 Chicken Dream Job-12 Best Reasons to Work at MPC March 30, 2016 163 Comments

 My Pet Chicken is hiring!
-(Update: we are not taking any more applications at this time.)
 Have you–or has someone you know–been fantasizing about a chicken dream job?
 Do you want to leave your current job and getting paid to keep and talk about chickens all day?
 Are you looking for a way to help support your family with your beloved flock?
 Or perhaps you’re a budding writer looking to blog about your flock?
 If so, your chicken dream job may be right around the corner with My Pet Chicken.

 First, let’s talk about who we are and why My Pet Chicken might be the place to find your chicken dream job.